 World champion players such as Bugha use Aim trainers on a consistent basis.

 These tools are a great way to improve your aim no matter what level you are at.
-A lot of players that aspire to have better mechanics can improve from these tools, not all of these tools are paid, some of them are free.
+A lot of players who aspire to have better mechanics can improve from these tools, not all of these tools are paid, some of them are free.

 If you are looking for better gaming peripherals, then you should check out my gear list here.